-The standout player once again for Spurs, Kane racked up 33 goals and 17 assists in all competitions this season, not only claiming the Premier League Golden Boot for his third time but also most assists this season.
+The standout player once again for Spurs, Harry Kane racked up 33 goals and 17 assists in all competitions last season, not only claiming the Premier League Golden Boot for his third time but also most assists this season.

 Heung Min Son (OVR 89)

 Great return for Son last season, linking up exceptionally with Kane.
 It's clear without these two Tottenham would struggle.

 He didn't do enough to reach 90 OVR, but his ongoing consistency sees him right up near the top!

 Another steady season for France's number one meant he kept his 87 OVR rating.

 12 clean sheets in the Prem isn't to be sniffed at, so once again Hugo Lloris is amongst the best goalies in the game.